 The photography is sublime, whether capturing lines of police cars, wide-open sunset skies or those small, incidental moments of humanity that Spielberg…

-It's hard to quantify the love I have for Superman II in this blank space.
+It's impossible to describe the love I have for Superman II in this blank space.
 It has been a headline act in my life for as far back as I can remember.
 It thrilled me as child.
 Superman was a God to me.
-The real God (sorry if you are real, God) never stood a chance.
+The real God (sorry if you are real, God) never had a prayer.
 With my confused desire of 'the woman Ursa' it was my awakening.
 Those black thigh-length PVC boots with a slit up the trouser to…

 Among sections of film fandom, there exists a sense of wanting to start a new religion each time Chris Nolan or Denis Villeneuve release a film.
 Who would argue?
 Both directors make weighty stuff, loaded with deep philosophical and psychological components that have breathed fresh life into the modern definition of a blockbuster.

 It could be said that both directors also make largely humourless, perhaps even airless films that weigh like a five-course meal.

 Dune is hefty and gorgeously designed,…